MirkoHernandez/generator-gulp-b/README.md

 # generator-gulp-b
 > A generator that creates a gulpfile.
-It also enables easy customization using subgenrators.
+It also enables easy customization using subgenerators.

 ## Installation